tstack/lnav/docs/source/formats.rst

   :body-field: The name of the field that contains the main body of the
     message.
 Defaults to "body".

+  :module-field: The name of the field that contains the module identifier
+    that distinguishes messages from one log source from another.
+This field should be used if this message format can act as a container for other types of log messages.
+For example, an Apache access log can be sent to syslog instead of written to a file.
+In this case, **lnav** will parse the syslog message and then separately parse the body of the message to determine the "sub" format.
+This module identifier is used to help **lnav** quickly identify the format to use when parsing message bodies.

   :level: A mapping of error levels to regular expressions.
 During scanning
     the contents of the capture group specified by *level-field* will be checked against each of these regexes.
 Once a match is found, the log message level will set to the corresponding level.
 The available levels, in order of severity, are: **fatal**, **critical**, **error**, **warning**, **stats**, **info**, **debug**, **debug2-5**, **trace**.

+  :multiline: If false, **lnav** will consider any log lines that do not
+    match one of the message patterns to be in error when checking files with the '-C' option.
+This flag will not affect normal viewing operation.
+    Default: true.

   :value: This object contains the definitions for the values captured by the
     regexes.